 Esau reflects the prosperous man of the world.
-Esau is a man of the land--a man of the world.
+He's a man of the land--a man of his appetities.

 Esau takes wives for himself from among the Canaanites and builds a prosperous nation, the Edomites.
 His prosperity demands separation from Jacob, "For their possession were too great for them to dwell together, and the land where they were strangers could not support them because of their livestock.
 So Esau dwelt in Mount Seir" (Gen. 36:7-8).